OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Before opening a URL, the scheme is validated, "https" will be added if necessary and it won't open any URL with the "tg" scheme.
 When ready it will use the deprecated `openURL` method.

-If only having the compiled application (IPA) you can still try to identify which URL schemes are being used to query other apps.
+If only having the compiled application (IPA) you can still try to identify which URL schemes are being used to query other apps:

-- check if `LSApplicationQueriesSchemes` was declared or search for common URL schemes
+- Check if `LSApplicationQueriesSchemes` was declared or search for common URL schemes.
-- also use the string `://` or build a regular expression to match URLs as the app might not be declaring some schemes
+- Also use the string `://` or build a regular expression to match URLs as the app might not be declaring some schemes.

 You can do that by first verifying that the app binary contains those strings by e.g. using unix `strings` command: